-Name Description Protocol Port HTTP Interface HTTP from browser session on user workstation. ТСР 80 HTTPS Secure Interface Used for browser sessions on a user workstation and API requests from external systems. ТСР 443 SSH Optional.
-For ssh sessions from user workstation. ТСР 22 Web Configurator Configuration Utility from browser session on user workstation. ТСР 7700 SNMP Optional.
+Name Description Protocol Port HTTP Interface HTTP from browser session on user workstation. ТСР 80 HTTPS Secure Interface Used for browser sessions on a user workstation and API requests from external systems.
+TCP 443 SSH Optional.
+For ssh sessions from user workstation.
+TCP 22 Web Configurator Configuration Utility from browser session on user workstation. ТСР 7700 NOTE: For Military Unique Deployment (MUD) configurations, this utility and port are disabled by default.
+They can be enabled for initial configuration, but must be disabled again after the configuration process is complete.
+SNMP Optional.
 SNMP information about the Administration Portal can be collected by SL1.
-UDP 161 High Availability Required when using Quorum with High Availability or High Availability and Disaster Recovery. ТСР 5403
+UDP 161 High Availability Required when using Quorum with High Availability or High Availability and Disaster Recovery.
+TCP 5403